flant/shell-operator/HOOKS.md

 There are some extra fields for `onKubernetesEvent`-type events:

-- `resourceEvent` — the event type is identical to the values in the `event` parameter: “add”, “update” or “delete”.
+- `watchEvent` — the event type is identical to the values in the `event` parameter: “Added”, “Modified” or “Deleted”.
 - `resourceNamespace`, `resourceKind`, `resourceName` — the information about the Kubernetes object associated with an event.

-For example, if you have the following binding configuration of a hook:
+#### schedule binding context example

+Let's hook have this schedule configuration:

 ```json
 {